Null Lens™

 }const canonical = JSON.stringify({

-record_id: air.record_id,
+record_id: record.record_id,

-timestamp: air.timestamp,
+timestamp: record.timestamp,

-version: air.version,
+version: record.version,

-scope: air.scope,
+scope: record.scope,

-boundary: air.boundary,
+boundary: record.boundary,

 })